OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

 ```
 ### 2. Create a bucket folder

-This step is required but needs to be done only once for every user.
+This step is required but needs to be done **only once** for every user.

-All you need to adjust is:
+Open a JupyterLab Notebook and just execute the following in a cell, all you need to adjust is:
 - the `main_bucket`
 - and your `your_namespace`

-Open a JupyterLab Notebook and just execute the following in a cell:
 ```
 !pip install boto3